 Although preventative treatment is the best way to keep your pet safeguarded against fleas and ticks this spring and summer, there are other things you can do to help keep those parasites at bay:

-- Make sure all pets are treated – Making sure all pets in your household are on flea and tick prevention medication, even if they don’t go outside, is very important.
+- Make sure all pets are treated – Making sure all pets in your household are on flea and tick medication (even if they don’t go outside) is very important.
 Untreated pets can act as a flea reservoir.

-- Keeping pets indoors when possible – Pets that roam outside are at a much higher risk for contracting fleas and ticks, so it’s best if you can avoid the outdoors whenever possible.
+- Keeping pets indoors when possible – Pets that roam outside are at a much higher risk for contracting fleas and ticks, so limiting time outdoors will also limit exposure.
 Of course, we understand some pets love spending time outdoors, so we recommend thoroughly checking your pet on a regular basis if he or she spends a lot of time outside.

 - Routine flea and tick inspections – Speaking of checking your cat or dog, we recommend examining your pet’s skin and fur at least once a day for any fleas, flea dirt, or ticks.
 You can also look for areas of excessive dandruff, dermatitis, and other skin abnormalities.
 If you find any signs of fleas or ticks, take action immediately—give us a call and we can help you cure your pet as soon as possible!